-At PeopleMetrics we help clients derive value from customer feedback in three ways: helping design and guide their customer experience strategy, analyzing customer data, and providing them with powerful VoC software to take action in real-time.
+At PeopleMetrics we help clients derive value from customer feedback in three ways: helping design and guide their customer experience strategy, analyzing customer data, and providing them with powerful Voice of Customer software to take action in real-time.
 This series highlights individuals from PeopleMetrics representing these three disciplines.

 Explain your role and how you help clients operationalize customer feedback.

 The Application Engineering team works to streamline the technical side of the client feedback loop.
 We use our knowledge of the PeopleMetrics Application, databases, and Excel to remove as many technological pain points as possible for our clients.